 Chocolate in its purest form is made from cacao beans, and therefore vegan.
 Most milk chocolate, however, is another story, as it usually contains added dairy milk.
 (Some “milk” chocolates have rice milk instead, which is fair game.)
 If using semisweet or dark chocolate chips, check out the ingredients list to make sure there’s no milk added.
 Cacao powder is also vegan-friendly.

 Vegan sprinkles are fairly easy to find.
 Again, check the ingredients on the package, and avoid anything animal-derived including gelatin, beeswax, and glazing agent 904 (shellac from crushed bugs).
-Here is a full list of common ingredients that are not vegetarian or vegan.

 As for other cake basics, most are naturally vegan, including: